 Diet and Hair Growth

-There’s a second concept that a lot of people don’t understand: calorie sufficiency.
-If you ever try a crash diet, you’re going to experience this.
-A severe shortage of calories is great for rapidly dropping pounds, but it’s hard on your body.
-Crash dieting frequently leads to a state known as calorie deficiency.
-This isn’t a simple matter of eating fewer calories than you burn.
-It means that you aren’t sustaining enough calories for primary physiological functions.
-For anyone not paying attention, that’s dangerous.
+There's a second concept that a lot of people don't understand: calorie sufficiency.
+If you ever try a crash diet, you're going to experience this.
+A severe shortage of calories is great for rapidly dropping pounds, but it's hard on your body.
+Crash dieting frequently leads to a state known as calorie deficiency; this isn't a simple matter of eating fewer calories than you burn.
+It means that you aren't sustaining enough calories for primary physiological functions.
+For anyone not paying attention, that's dangerous.

 When your body is calorie deficient, it will start shutting down non-essential functions.
 One of those is hair growth.
-Basically, the lack of nutrients will cause your hair to prematurely end the first phase of growth.
-That will cut hair off from the nutrient stream and save those resources for more important functions.
+The lack of nutrients will cause your hair to prematurely end the first phase of growth.
+That will cut the hair off from the nutrient stream and save those resources for more important functions.
 Even if calorie deficiency is short-lived, it can completely disrupt the growth of your mustache.
 It can also lead to early balding — in case you need more incentive to eat right.

 General Health and Hair Growth